weaveworks/weave-gitops/website/docs/references/cli-reference/gitops_check_oidc-config.md

 ### Options

 ```
-      --claim-username string   ID token claim to use as the user name.
       --client-id string        OIDC client ID
       --client-secret string    OIDC client secret
       --context string          The name of the kubeconfig context to use
       --disable-compression     If true, opt-out of response compression for all requests to the server
       --from-secret string      Get OIDC configuration from the given Secret resource (default "oidc-auth")
+      --groups-claim string     ID token claim to use for the groups.
   -h, --help                    help for oidc-config
       --issuer-url string       OIDC issuer URL
       --scopes strings          OIDC scopes to request (default [openid,offline_access,email,groups])
       --skip-secret             Do not read OIDC configuration from a Kubernetes Secret but rely solely on the values from the given flags.
+      --username-claim string   ID token claim to use for the user name.
 ```

 ### Options inherited from parent commands